Dubai Market Conditions Encourage Investment

 The current market conditions in Dubai are conducive to sustained investment, with real estate prices almost 25% below the 2008 peak, according to a recent report in the Financial Times.

-The article went on to say that yields of 7 per cent gross are now realistic, ensuring that investment activity remains healthy with the emirate set to attract growing demand as a safe haven for real estate investment, thanks to relaxed laws and clear regulations.
+The article went on to say that yields of 7 per cent gross are now realistic, ensuring that investment activity remains healthy with the emirate set to attract growing demand as a safe haven for real estate investment choices, thanks to relaxed laws and clear regulations.
 It added that, despite a short-term drop in some areas, major projects in the city such as Dubai Marina, the Palm Jumeirah and Jumeirah Lakes Towers had not been affected in a big way.

 The article is supported by the recent release of tourism figures for the emirate, which show a 9 per cent rise in the first half of this year.
 Dubai Tourism & Commerce Authority (DTCM) stated that the total number of visitors who entered Dubai during the first half of the year 2015 reached 7 million.